ProLint/prolint2/docs/index.rst

 .. end-badges

-The **Ultra-Fast Contact Calculation (UFCC)** tool calculates the distance-based contacts from Molecular Dynamics (MD) simulations.
+The **Ultra-Fast Contact Calculation (UFCC)** tool calculates the distance-based contacts between two references using as input the trajectories of molecular dynamics simulations.
+This release of **ufcc** is done as a concept test covering only the analysis of lipid-protein interactions on the framework of the Canadian Chemistry Conference and Exhibition 2022, but it is thinked to also include other types of interactions in the future (i.e. protein-protein, ligand-protein and ligand-membrane interactions).

 .. ..  figure:: _static/logo.png
 ..     :align: center

 Installation
 ============
-To install UFCC we highly recommend to create a new conda environment as follows:
+To install **ufcc** we highly recommend to create a new conda environment as follows:

 .. code-block:: bash

    conda create -n ufcc
    conda activate ufcc

-Then you can install UFCC using the conda-forge channel:
+Then you can install **ufcc** using the conda-forge channel:

 .. code-block:: bash